-Grade Grade Descriptions IP In Progress: An IP grade is shown where students will register for the same course in subsequent semesters to complete the assessment of the course.
-I Incomplete: A grade of incomplete may be granted (i) where there are extenuating circumstances that have prevented a student from completing required work, or attending the examination; (ii) at the discretion of the Assessment Panel.
-Where an "I" grade is assigned, the Assessment Panel will approve a schedule for the completion of work, or a supplementary examination.
+Grade Grade Descript ions IP In Progress An IP grade is shown where students will register for the same course in the subsequent semester/term to complete the assessment of the course.
+I Incomplete A grade of incomplete may be granted (i) where there are extenuating circumstances that have prevented a student from completing required work, or attending the examination; (ii) at the discretion of the Assessment Panel.
+Where an "I" grade is assigned, the Assessment Panel may approve a schedule for the completion of work, or a supplementary examination.
 An alternative grade should be assigned no later than four weeks after the "I" grade is first reported or as soon as practicable thereafter.
-TR Credit Transfer: Assigned when a student is granted transfer credits for the course.
-Z Exemption: Assigned when a student is exempted from the course.
-AU Audit: An audited grade is assigned when an auditing student has completed the conditions established at registration as an auditor.
+TR Credit Transfer Assigned when a student is granted transfer credits for the course.
+Z Exemption Assigned when a student is exempted from the course.
+AU Audit An audited grade is assigned when an auditing student has completed the conditions established at registration as an auditor.
 No assessment is made or grade awarded for auditing.
-X Late Drop: Assigned when a student is permitted to drop the course after the add/drop deadline.
-WD Withdrawn: Assigned when a student has registered for the course in a semester/term and subsequently submitted a notification of withdrawal from the University.
+X Late Drop Assigned when a student is permitted to drop the course after the add/drop deadline.
+WD Withdrawn Assigned when a student has registered for the course in a semester/term and subsequently submitted a notification of withdrawal from the University.

-- 14.2.3 Students assigned a grade of D or better, or a Pass grade in a pass-fail course, earn credit units for the course.
-Grades of F, IP, I, Z, AU, X and WD do not earn credit units. - 14.2.4 Grades of P, IP, I, TR, Z, AU, X and WD are not counted in the calculation of a student's CGPA.
-Grades of F are counted, unless the fail is recovered under AR14.4. - 14.2.5 Grades of P, IP, I, TR, Z, AU, X and WD are not counted in the calculation of a student's SGPA.
+14.2.4 Students assigned a grade of D or better, or a Pass grade in a pass-fail course, earn credit units for the course.
+Grades of F, IP, I, Z, AU, X and WD do not earn credit units.

+- 14.2.5 Grades of P, IP, I, TR, Z, AU, X and WD are not counted in the calculation of a student's CGPA.
+Grades of F are counted, unless the fail is recovered under AR14.4. - 14.2.6 Grades of P, IP, I, TR, Z, AU, X and WD are not counted in the calculation of a student's SGPA.

-14.3 Students' Academic Progress and Academic Standing
+14.3 Students' Academic Standing

-14.3.1 Academic standing provides an indicator of the student's academic progress and identifies students in academic difficulty needing academic advising and extra help.
-The four levels of academic standing are defined as follows:
+14.3.1 Academic standing provides an indicator of students in academic difficulty needing academic advising and extra help.
+The three levels of academic standing are defined as follows:

-Standing Definitions Good Standing Students are making satisfactory academic progress.
-Academic Warning Students' most recent academic performance has been unsatisfactory, or their overall academic average is below minimum requirements.
+Standing Definitions Academic Warning Students' academic performance has been unsatisfactory, or their overall academic average is below minimum requirements.
 Students on warning should seek advice from their academic advisor.
-Academic Probation Students' most recent academic performance has been extremely unsatisfactory, or their overall academic average has continued to be below the minimum requirements for graduation.
+Academic Probation Students' academic performance has been extremely unsatisfactory, or their overall academic average has continued to be below the minimum requirements for graduation.
 Students on Academic Probation may be required to take a reduced study load and/or to fulfil specific conditions such as GPA attainments in the following semester.
-Academic Suspension Students who cannot benefit from course registration in the next semester may be suspended for an approved period of not less than one semester.
+Academic Suspension Students who cannot benefit from course registration in the next semester/term may be suspended for an approved period of not less than one semester.
 Academic Suspension is designed to provide students with an opportunity to resolve the problems that are preventing them from making academic progress.
-Operational Standing Review A temporary status indicating that a student's performance is unsatisfactory and has been referred to the student's home academic unit for making a decision on the academic standing.